Learn

 Along with the many differences between a job and a career, one of the major ones is that a job is a short-term way to earn money, while a career focuses on long-term opportunities.
 Additionally, a job typically requires little to no training or experience, while a career position usually requires skills and knowledge to get started.
 For example, a healthcare career usually requires candidates to possess hands-on skill training, whereas a retail employee would receive on-the-job training.

-One of the other benefits of a career rather than a job is that a career can be built upon previous experiences and positions, allowing job advancement and satisfaction.
+Another benefit of a career vs. job is that a career can be built upon previous experiences and positions, allowing job advancement and satisfaction.
 A career can also provide financial stability and routine.

 How can you start your career?